3142/0-home/source/en/portals.md

 Shanethehat is an established blog, started in March 2008.
 It's a technical blog.
 You’ll find information on a variety of topics, such as Symfony2, Agile and Scala.

-Here's Shane's latest post [Keep controllers clean with custom action builders](http://shaneauckland.en.1.3142.xyz/2016/01/keep-controllers-clean-with-custom-action-builders/).
+This is Shane's latest post [Keep controllers clean with custom action builders](http://shaneauckland.en.1.3142.xyz/2016/01/keep-controllers-clean-with-custom-action-builders/).
 ###Blog Name
 ####Tagline
 ####by Blog Author